 Is charcoal toothpaste safe?

+There is quite a bit of disagreement about the safety of activated charcoal and your enamel.
 There is a lot you'll need to consider if you want to whiten your teeth with charcoal toothpaste:

 - Don't use it daily (think once a month)